Azirella

 policy parameters

-Combines structural embeddings with real-time transactional data to produce daily site directives: demand forecasts, exception probabilities, and priority allocations.
+Combines network-structure signals with real-time transactional data to produce daily site directives: demand forecasts, exception probabilities, and priority allocations.

 Daily